 Why is it notable that Banco do Brasil is both paying Correios and lending to it?

-Because the bank is simultaneously a customer handing Correios a five-year no-bid contract and one of five lenders behind a R$12 billion Treasury-guaranteed loan to the same company — and both Banco do Brasil and Correios are controlled by the Brazilian state, making the bank, its debtor, and its lender all part of the same ownership structure.
+Because the bank is at once a customer handing Correios a five-year no-bid contract and one of five lenders behind a R$12 billion Treasury-guaranteed loan to the same company.
+Both Banco do Brasil and Correios are controlled by the Brazilian state, so the bank, its debtor and its lender all sit in one ownership structure.

 Read More from The Rio Times